mhzahid96/starter-academic/content/post/getting-started/index.md

 ---
-title: Understanding Public Opinion on Climate Change in the Arab World
+title: Climate Opinion in the Arab World

 subtitle: